bigfix/boxes/README.md

 ### -db2
 This example uses the [`packer/redhat65x64-db2.json](redhat65x64-db2.json) template.

 First, it creates a Red Hat Enterprise Linux 6.5 x86_64 base box with DB2 10.5 FP2.
 Then, it provisions the base with the Root Server.
-The iso and application are hosted on an internal web server.
+The iso, application, and license are hosted on an internal web server.

 On `stitch`: